 My landscape is a patchwork of land plots and a house.
-Almost 20 years ago I received an inheritance consisting of land and a house.
+Twenty years ago, I received an inheritance consisting of land and a house.
 In northwest Spain the land was surprising in that the 12 properties were not contiguous or of a similar size a rational shape, also, and some plots had small parcels inside the limits of my property that belonged to someone else.
 This someone else had the right to access his/her property by entering through mine.

 The second part of the landscape shows my 12 properties surrounded by some of the properties that due to division through inheritance and sales do not belong to us, it looks like a puzzle.

-The Almuina Estate is quite diminished from 1743; however, the house that Sebastian owned then is still in the family.
+The Almuiña farm is quite diminished from 1743; however, the house that Sebastian owned then is still in the family.
 The house is called Cima de Vila, where I spend part of the year.